-Many salon management software solutions have a salon inventory app which allows you to track your inventory easily and allows you carry out easy to reporting at the touch of a button.
+Many salon management software solutions have a salon inventory app which allows you to have visibility of your inventory and allows you to carry out reporting at anytime.

 An effective salon manager should look for well rounded inventory software that offers:

 - Should be web based and in the cloud